Data streams monitoring (deprecated view)¶

 It’s also possible for more messages to be consumed than expected (this can happen in the case of consumer failure).
 In this case, the area chart will higher than the line chart for the affected time bin and the corresponding area on the chart will also be highlighted red.

 The latency chart shows the minimum latency, average latency, and maximum latency for messages sent within each time window.
-See Architecture for more details about how latency is calculated.
+See Synchronize clocks for accurate reporting for more details about how latency is calculated.

 The stream monitoring page is split into two sections.
 The top section (aggregate view) provides a visualization of a specific subset of all messages and the bottom (detail view) a partitioning of this subset.
 The available views are:

 - Consumer, or

 - Topic / partition

 A consumer group may read from more than one topic, so the detail view of a specific consumer group or consumer may be comprised of topic / partitions from more than one topic.